minio/docs/source/administration/identity-access-management/policy-based-access-control.rst

 behavior and functionality.
 Consider deferring to the :iam-docs:`IAM documentation <>` for more complete documentation on AWS IAM-specific topics.

-The :mc-cmd:`mc admin policy` command supports creation and management of policies on the MinIO deployment.
+The :mc:`mc admin policy` command supports creation and management of policies on the MinIO deployment.
 See the command reference for examples of usage.